Khush-Vaghela/Aeroflow/README.md

 To see the capacity guard reject an over-capacity direct booking, try inserting a `'Confirmed'` row for a leg/seat-type that's already full — it will raise an exception telling you to insert it as `'Waitlisted'` instead.

-## Possible future extensions
-- Historical table for `Aircraft_Live_Status` (currently 1:1 current-state
-  only; a time-series table would enable full telemetry replay).
-- `Created_At`/`Updated_At` audit columns on the remaining mutable tables (`Maintenance`, `Aircraft_Live_Status` already has `Last_Updated`).
-- The capacity guard currently reads seat totals once per insert; under heavy concurrent booking you'd want `SELECT ...
-FOR UPDATE` on the Aircraft row (or an advisory lock) to close a narrow race window between the count check and the insert.